 With more than 15 years of experience, Lynn Fountain advises clients on the development, financing, acquisition and divestiture of energy projects and distributed energy resources.
 She has extensive experience in structuring, drafting and negotiating agreements, including power and REC purchase agreements, engineering, procurement and construction contracts, and operation, maintenance and other service contracts, as well as purchase and sale, joint venture and financing agreements.

-Lynn previously was on the faculty of the University of Connecticut School of Law, where she taught courses in renewable energy law and energy regulation and policy, and developed and managed the Center for Energy and Environmental Law.
+Prior to returning to Day Pitney, Lynn was on the faculty of the University of Connecticut School of Law, where she taught courses in renewable energy law and energy regulation and policy, and developed and managed the Center for Energy and Environmental Law.

-Assisted with negotiation and drafting of power purchase agreements for offshore wind facilities in the Northeast
+Drafted and negotiated power purchase agreements for offshore wind facilities in the Northeast

-Assisted in the development and evolution of New England's Generation Information System (GIS) for tracking renewable and other attributes associated with electric generation
+Negotiated agreements and drafted rules for New England's Generation Information System (GIS) for tracking renewable and other attributes associated with electric generation

 Selected to the list of Connecticut Super Lawyers Rising Stars (Thomson Reuters), Energy and Natural Resources, 2009-2010

 No aspect of these advertisements has been approved by the highest court of any state.
 See Awards Methodology.